hudongsheng-debug/FITSQuickLook/README.md

 - Compare panel now supports minimized management
 - Compare any opened FITS files
 - Comparison opens in a new window, with support for synchronized or independent zoom and reset

+## Version 4.4.2 New Features
+Added new window analysis to the Profile panel, with support for exporting selected rows/columns to a separate window.
+More Profile features coming soon.

 ## 🧠 Use Cases